DamienBitrise/bitrise-test-plan-sharder/README.md

-# bitrise-test-plan-sharder

-Bitrise Test Plan Sharder step
+# Bitrise Test Plan Sharder step

 This step can be used to automatically create equal sized XCode Test Plans from a XCode Test Target.